 - Having access to the internet at home and YouTube is particularly useful in enabling students to access a range of different musical styles and genres in support of classroom learning. - Students should have access to their musical instrument(s) and/or voice(s) to enable regular practice and development of practical skills throughout the course.

-- Rehearsing material learned in preparation for the next lesson or assessment. - Microsoft Teams and Focus on Sound assessments. - Catch up on any lessons missed via Microsoft Teams.
+- Rehearsing material learned in preparation for the next lesson or assessment. - Microsoft Teams and Focus on Sound assessments.

-Subject: GCSE PHYSICAL EDUCATION
+Subject: GCSE Physical Education